Body painting: Face painting

+Skeletal face painting has become common at Day of the Dead celebrations in Mexico and in the United States, especially since the 2010s.

 In contemporary Western culture face painting has become an art form, with artists displaying their work at festivals and in competitions and magazines.
 Other western users include actors and clowns, and it continues to be used as a form of camouflage amongst hunters and the military.
 It is also found at entertainments for children and sports events.

 For several decades it has been a common entertainment at county fairs, large open-air markets (especially in Europe and the Americas), and other locations that attract children and adolescents.
 Face painting is very popular among children at theme parks, parties and festivals throughout the Western world.
 Though the majority of face painting is geared towards children, many teenagers and adults enjoy being painted for special events, such as sports events (to give support to their team or country) or charity fund raisers.
-Face painting is also a part of cosplay practice, and is enjoyed yearly by people who dress up as zombies to dance with the annual worldwide Thrill the World event on the Saturday before Halloween.

-Full face paint or a painted black nose is sometimes added when a person is dressed in an animal costume.

-Most theme parks have booths scattered around where a person can have a design painted on their face.
-A similar activity is the application of "instant tattoos", which are paint or ink-based designs that are put on as one unit and removed by means of water, alcohol, soap, or another mild solvent.
-More elaborate temporary tattoos may be made using stencils and airbrush equipment.

 In the military

-It is common in armies all over the world for soldiers in combat to paint their faces and other exposed body parts (hands, for example) in natural colors such as green, tan, and loam for camouflage purposes.
+It is common for soldiers in combat to paint their faces and other exposed body parts in colors such as green, tan, and loam as camouflage.
 In various South American armies, it is a tradition to use face paint on parade in respect to the indigenous tribes.